NerusSkyhigh/NerusSkyhigh/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2020 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to draw and play guitar / drums -->
+- ⚡ Fun fact: I love to draw and play guitar/drums
+-->

 <!--
 ## University 📖
-I'm currently getting a Master Degree in Physics.
-My specialisation path is Statistical Mechanics with a focus on computational methods.
+I'm currently getting a Master's Degree in Physics.
+My specialization path is Statistical Mechanics with a focus on computational methods.
 I choose this path because...

 ---